gf13579/spotify-play-random-album/README.md

 2. Open the Dev Tools (F12) and go to the JavaScript console
 3. Paste the contents of index.js in
 4. Click on the Spotify logo to trigger the random album feature

+## Limitations

+The code works if you're playing music in Spotify on a phone/tablet but not if you're using the web site itself to play audio.

 ## Bookmarklet